UAV-GeoLAB/flight_planner/README.md

 The "Flight Planner" plugin was originally developed by https://github.com/JMG30 as part of a thesis project at AGH University of Science and Technology.
-In 2025, in agreement with the original author, a team from Warsaw University of Technology decided to perform a major code refactor and took over the maintenance and further development of the new version, now published as "Flight Planner – Refactored".
+In 2025, in agreement with the original author, a team from Warsaw University of Technology decided to perform a major code refactor and took over the maintenance and further development.

 # Flight Planner - refactored version